Cyber Wknd ’24

 Black Friday

-Typically, Brits had a different kind of Black Friday, originally: it was the last Friday before Christmas where revellers had one too many eggnogs and things got a bit messy.
+Originally, we had a different kind of Black Friday: it was the last Friday before Christmas when revellers had one too many eggnogs and things got a bit messy.
 That now appears to have been replaced by its equally messy American cousin, the Black Friday retail event.
-Coined in the 1900s as the day after thanksgiving, it became a popular shopping day for the masses that’s a bit like our Boxing Day sales.
+Coined in the 1900s as the day after Thanksgiving, it became a popular shopping day for the masses, a bit like our Boxing Day sales.

 Cyber Monday